clickgogo/instakilo/README.md

     <li>📝 Post Microservice: TODO - Describe the purpose and functionality of the Post Microservice.</li>
     <li>💬 Comment Microservice: TODO - Describe the purpose and functionality of the Comment Microservice.</li>
     <li>❤️ Likes Microservice: TODO - Describe the purpose and functionality of the Likes Microservice.</li>
+    <li> Stories Microservice: TODO - Describe the purpose and functionality of the Feed Microservice.</li>
+    <li> Messages Microservice: TODO - Describe the purpose and functionality of the Feed Microservice.</li>
     <li>📰 Feed Microservice: TODO - Describe the purpose and functionality of the Feed Microservice.</li>
     <li>🌐 API Gateway Microservice: TODO - Describe the purpose and functionality of the API Gateway Microservice.</li>
   </ul>